Meeting Time: July 23, 2024 at 9:00am PDT

 • Default_avatar

-Antonina Esposito about 1 month ago
+Antonina Esposito 3 months ago

 The BOS has shown questionable financial decision making - merging the financial offices despite the lack of sufficient people power and curtailing our checks and balances; suspending one of our elected officials without any warning (and without pay)! thereby opening the county up to a huge lawsuit; initiating new systems before proving they will actually work - punishing conscientious homeowners who put in solar and are getting outrageous incorrect bills; failing to give meaningful COLAs to County workers who are struggling to keep up; and you are going to give yourselves raises?
 It must be a misprint.